 Often times it’s as simple as this: The employee is in the wrong role.

+Pre-employment assessments are becoming a crucial necessity for many companies, saving them time and money and improving their turnover.
+So, how do these assessments work?
 Such a tool can reveal an individual’s strengths, motivations, and limitations relative to (here’s the important part) the job responsibilities you expect that individual to perform.
+Take a closer look:

 The benefits of finding ideal roles for promising, but struggling employees are often greater than simply resolving an underperformance problem.
-You’re also saving time by not having to train a new person from scratch on your products, services, procedures, and organizational goals.
-Moreover, you gain insights into what type of coaching would work best for that person, and the results can be revisited later for career-pathing purposes.
-In fact, you might just take a “problem” employee and turn him into your next top performer.
+Using employee assessments to help align your struggling employee with a better role is the key to ensuring they succeed.
+You save time and money rather than having to train a new person from scratch on your products, services, procedures, and organizational goals.